Zehui312/Enrichment-analysis-for-bacteria/README.md

 ```

 ## Step 3: Gene counts generation
-After running Step2, the raw reads were performed QC, aligment and sort.
-This step use featureCounts to generate gene count table.
+After Step 2, the raw reads are processed for quality control, alignment, and sorting.
+In this step, featureCounts is used to generate the gene count table.
 ```
 gff_file=./Enrichment-analysis-for-bacteria/reference/Ma_L5H_1_polished_original.gff3
 all_bam_files=$(ls *sorted.bam | tr '\n' ' ') # *sorted.bam from Step 2 output